Akshit-Sh/CODE-AREA-WEb-Page-/README.md

 # html-WEBDEVLOPMENT-project
-made a web page using HTML and CSS.(under construction)
+Made a full Respnsive website using HTML and CSS.(under construction)